Virtual World Sportscar Historic Championship – 1981

 THE CARS

-VWSC will use the Storm Gang Simulation car mod WSC 1985.
-This pack includes 5 C1 Group C cars.
+VWSC will use the Storm Gang Simulation car mod WSC 1981.
+This pack includes 7 Group 5 SP cars.
 All cars feature unique layouts and characteristics with each one developed and released for free by SGS.
-In accordance with the rules, these cars can not have fuel added at pit stops.
-They also produce a tremendous amount of downforce via their ground effects.
+They are split into two “divisions” based on engine displacement and feature a variety of unique layouts.
 Cars available on the CMS discord server.

 Paintable body templates are provided in the CMS Discord server